Consistent Validation for Predictive Methods in Spatial Settings: A CONSISTENT ESTIMATOR

 \subsection{Our Bound and Estimator}

-Analogous to the intuition after \cref{prop:counterexample-1nn}, we expect inconsistency of $k$-nearest neighbors for any fixed choice of $k$.
-Instead, we propose to trade off the larger variance of small $k$ and larger bias of large $k$ by optimizing a bound depending on the validation set.
-To that end, we first derive a bound on the test-risk estimation error as a function of $k$.

-To state our bound, it will be useful to define the \emph{$k\textsuperscript{th}$-order fill distance}\footnote{We will be interested in the $k\textsuperscript{th}$-order fill distance of the validation set in the test set.
-If e.g.\ the validation set contains multiple observations at the same spatial site, $\zeta^k$ should treat $\Psi_1$ as a multi-set; for simplicity we assume all points are at distinct locations.} of a set $\Psi_1$ in a set $\Psi_2$ as the maximum distance from a point in $\Psi_2$ to its $k\textsuperscript{th}$ nearest neighbor in $\Psi_1$:
+In light of the examples in \cref{sec:inconsistent}, we propose to trade off the larger variance of small $k$ and larger bias of large $k$ by optimizing a bound depending on the validation set.
+Crucially, we adapt $k$ using the actual locations of the test and validation sites, as \cref{prop:counterexample-k-sequence} suggests such adaptivity is necessary.
+To that end, we first derive a bound on the test-risk estimation error as a function of $k$ and the locations of test and validation sites.
+To state our bound, it will be useful to define the \emph{$k\textsuperscript{th}$-order fill distance}\footnote{We assume in this definition that all spatial locations are distinct.
+If not, $\Psi_1$ should be treated as a multi-set. } of a set $\Psi_1$ in a set $\Psi_2$ as the maximum distance from a point in $\Psi_2$ to its $k\textsuperscript{th}$ nearest neighbor in $\Psi_1$: